Budget control 2013

 SME's can also benefit from reduced corporate tax rates but only if the dividend distributions do not exceed 13% of the company's paid-in capital at the beginning of the taxable period.
 To prevent SME's from losing the benefit of the reduced corporate income tax rate due to dividend distributions under this transitional regime, such dividends are excluded from the calculation basis for the 13% threshold.

-- The company has produced a positive accounting result for the taxable period during which the capital increase under the 10% transitional regime is realised ; and
+- The company has produced a positive accounting result for the taxable period during which the "internal liquidation" under the 10% transitional regime is realised ; and

-- The shareholders' meeting has attributed dividends during at least one of the 5 taxable periods prior to that during which the capital increase under the 10% transitional regime has been executed.
+- The shareholders' meeting has attributed dividends during at least one of the 5 taxable periods prior to that during which the "internal liquidation" under the 10% transitional regime has been executed.

 The tax has to be calculated according to the following formula:

-- Minus the dividends which are actually attributed to the shareholders as profit of the taxable period during which the capital increase is executed.
+- Minus the dividends which are actually attributed to the shareholders as profit of the taxable period during which the internal liquidation takes place.

 This 15% tax only applies to the extent that the outcome of the calculation is positive.